diaorui/peek-deck/DESIGN.md

 **10. Responsive image containers with aspect-ratio**
 - Use CSS `aspect-ratio` property, not fixed heights
 - Maintains correct proportions across all screen sizes
-- Standard ratios: 2:1 for most platforms (GitHub, Reddit, HackerNews, Google News, ProductHunt), 1.85:1 for HuggingFace
+- Standard ratios: 2:1 for most platforms (GitHub, Reddit, HackerNews, Google News), 1.85:1 for HuggingFace
 - Same aspect ratio on desktop and mobile - only override `background-size` when needed
 - Desktop: `background-size: contain` for GitHub (no cropping), `cover` for others (fills space)
 - Mobile: Can switch to `contain` (e.g., HuggingFace) to prevent cropping on small screens